drivendataorg/zamba/docs/docs/predict-tutorial.md

-# User Tutorial: Classifying Unlabeled Videos
+# User tutorial: Classifying unlabeled videos

 This section walks through how to classify videos using `zamba`.
 If you are new to `zamba` and just want to classify some videos as soon as possible, see the [Quickstart](quickstart.md) guide.